artall64/cyprus-decentralized-meetup/dc.md

 ---
-### Plasma Prime - Cashflow with history reduction on RSA Accumulators
+### Plasma Prime - Cashflow with history reduction using RSA Accumulators
 - Slices instead of unique coins(plasma cash), similar to plasma debit
 - End-user needs to observe only slices that he owns
 - The introduced idea of history compression by generation proof of exclusion of slice to a range of blocks `1) Assign a prime number to slice 2) When ever slice modification assign a new prime number to slice and put it into the accumulator.`
 - Proof of exclusion requires less space than full history
-- Requires to expensive computations `After implementing a proof of concept, BANKEX Foundation research team find out that existing RSA Accumulator is a bottleneck that we can't pass at the moment.`
+- Requires to expensive computations `After implementing a proof of concept, BANKEX Foundation research team find out that existing RSA Accumulator is a bottleneck that we can't pass at the moment.` :snowflake:
- :snowflake:

 ---
-### Plasma Cashflow with history reduction on zkSNARKS
+### Plasma Cashflow with history reduction using zkSNARKS
 - The same idea as Plasma Prime, we fix a problem, by replacing RSA Accumulator with zkSNARK proof of exclusion
 - Working solution that fixes the problem of extensively growing history. :thumbsup:
 - The user should only store the compressed history of his own coins.
 About 1 - 10 Mb for the small amount of Ether. :thumbsup: